-Black History Month is a celebration of all African Americans however every month of the year professionals and society, alike, should be working to break down barriers for all minorities, including African Americans, to eliminate the stigma associated with mental health.
+Every month of the year we should be working to break down barriers to eliminate the stigma associated with mental health.
 African Americans should have unlimited access to mental health, eating disorder and substance abuse resources and care, regardless of their social or financial status.
 It starts from the bottom up, meaning that this is a grassroots issue.
 Additionally, there needs to be an increase in the number of African American mental health professionals and greater cultural competency in those currently in the field and an increased in education in the faith communities about the role of professional mental health treatments and how they can work together.